-One of the record holders for the longest-occupied landmark in Beijing is the Taigaoxuan Temple, an imperial ancestral hall and a part of the Forbidden City complex.
+One of the record-holders for the longest-occupied landmark in Beijing is the Taigaoxuan Temple, an imperial ancestral hall and part of the Forbidden City complex.
 According to Palace Museum officials, it was “borrowed” to hold an exhibition in 1950, and transferred to another organization afterwards.
 The museum finally got it back in 2013.

 The Two Towers

-An eyesore of southwest Beijing, the towers are a smokestack belonging to the Beijing No. 2 Thermal Power Plant, and the Tianning Temple Pagoda, first built in the 12th century.
-The pagoda was closed to religious and public visitors until 2007, after having gotten encircled by the plant’s “big compound.”
+An eyesore of southwest Beijing, the “twin towers” are a smokestack belonging to the Beijing No. 2 Thermal Power Plant, and the Tianning Temple Pagoda, first built in the 12th century.
+The pagoda was closed to religious and public visitors until 2007, after having gotten encircled by the plant’s campus.
 It was returned to the Beijing Buddhist Association after the thermal plant relocated, but locals haven’t seen the last of the smokestack—plans are afoot to turn the area into another industrial-themed art zone like the 798 District.